-Finding An Azimuth With Compass (With Map Oriented To North - No Grid Lines)
+Finding An Azimuth With Compass

+(Map without grid line)

 Traveling To a Target On The Map - Step 1

-- Draw a line on the map from your starting point to your finish point. - 2) Orient the map to north. - 3) Place the compass on the map with the edge of the compass on the line and the bearing arrow pointing at your destination
+- 1) Draw a line on the map from your starting point to your finish point. - 2) Orient the map to north. - 3) Place the compass on the map with the edge of the compass on the line and the bearing arrow pointing at your destination